nextflow-io/nextflow/docs/cli.md

 : Execute the script using the cached results, useful to continue executions that was stopped by an error.

 `-r, -revision`
-: Revision of the project to run (either a git branch, tag or commit hash).
+: Revision of the project to run (either a git branch, tag or commit SHA number).
 : When passing a git tag or branch, the `workflow.revision` and `workflow.commitId` fields are populated.
 When passing only the commit hash, `workflow.revision` is not defined.

 `-stub-run, -stub`